(Disclosure: Some of the links below may be affiliate links)

 As we have just discussed, index funds are the best instruments to start investing.
 However, index funds come in two flavors:

-- Mutual Funds.
+- Index Mutual Funds.
 They are funds directly managed by a financial institution.

-- Exchange-Traded Funds (ETFs).
+- Index Exchange-Traded Funds (ETFs).
 They are funds traded on the stock market.

 Both of these alternatives are index funds.
-They both invest in a large number of shares and replicate the index itself.
-You will need to decide whether you want to invest in mutual funds or ETFs.
+They both invest in many shares and replicate the index itself.
+You must decide whether you want to invest in mutual funds or ETFs.

 The only notable difference is how you invest in these instruments.

 - To invest in a mutual fund, you will not need to access the stock market.
-You will be able to invest in mutual funds through a financial institution such as Vanguard or BlackRock.
+You can invest in mutual funds through a financial institution like Vanguard or BlackRock.
 Your big national banks (UBS, for instance, in Switzerland) will also offer access to some mutual funds.

 - On the contrary, to invest in an ETF, you will need access to the stock market.
 You will use a broker as the intermediary.
 And then, you will purchase shares of an ETF as it was a stock.

-It is the reason why most people in Europe are investing (or should be investing) through Exchange Traded Funds (ETFs).
-If you are in Switzerland, like me, you have no choice but to invest in ETFs unless you want to waste your money on fees!
+It is why most European people invest (or should be) through Exchange Traded Funds (ETFs).
+Like me, if you are in Switzerland, you have no choice but to invest in ETFs unless you want to waste your money on fees!

 If you have access to good mutual funds, for instance, in the United States, you can start to invest directly with them.